Special Educational Needs and Disability

-Then God said, “Let us make mankind in our image, in our likeness” Gen 1:26
+Then God said, “Let us make humankind in our image, in our likeness” Genesis 1:26

 Our belief is that every individual is created in God’s image and therefore is precious and valuable.
 We believe in treating everybody with respect and dignity because we acknowledge everyone's God given value and unique identity.

 Marlow C of E Infant School has a dedicated SEND team who, with early identification and flexible resources, are able to support all children, whatever their needs, to reach their full potential.

 Mrs S Downing - Assistant Headteacher & SEND Co-ordinator